hqadeer/AutoStocks/README.md

 6) Working frontend; only graphs and insight additions (tbd) remain.

+7) Python API wrapper for website and IEX API to trade autonomously.

 ### In-Progress:

-1) API end-points and Python wrapper to test trading algos.

-2) Work on trading algorithms.
+1) Work on trading algorithms.

 ### To-do:

 1) Testing suite.

-2) Graphs and other advanced front-end visuals.
+2) Graphs and other front-end visuals.

 3) Security improvements (tbd)